Full stop: Abbreviations

 A full stop is used after some abbreviations.
-If the abbreviation ends a declaratory sentence there is no additional period immediately following the full stop that ends the abbreviation (e.g. "My name is Gabriel Gama, Jr.").
+If the abbreviation ends a declaratory sentence, there is no additional period immediately following the full stop that ends the abbreviation (e.g. "My name is Gabriel Gama Jr.").
 Though two full stops (one for the abbreviation, one for the sentence ending) might be expected, conventionally only one is written.
-This is an intentional omission, and thus not haplography, which is unintentional omission of a duplicate.
-In the case of an interrogative or exclamatory sentence ending with an abbreviation, a question or exclamation mark can still be added (e.g. "Are you Gabriel Gama Jr.?").
+This is an intentional omission, and thus not haplography, which is an unintentional omission of a duplicate.
+In the case of an interrogative or exclamatory sentence ending with an abbreviation, a question or exclamation mark can still be added (e.g., "Are you Gabriel Gama Jr.?").

-Abbreviations and personal titles of address

-According to the Oxford A–Z of Grammar and Punctuation, "If the abbreviation includes both the first and last letter of the abbreviated word, as in 'Mister' ['Mr'] and 'Doctor' ['Dr'], a full stop is not used."
-This does not include, for example, the standard abbreviations for titles such as Professor ("Prof.") or Reverend ("Rev."), because they do not end with the last letter of the word they are abbreviating.
+According to the Oxford Dictionaries, this does not include, for example, the standard abbreviations for titles such as Professor ("Prof.") or Reverend ("Rev."), because they do not end with the last letter of the word they are abbreviating.
 In American English, the common convention is to include the period after all such abbreviations.

 Acronyms and initialisms

 In acronyms and initialisms, the modern style is generally to not use full points after each initial (e.g.: DNA, UK, USSR).
-The punctuation is somewhat more often used in American English, most commonly with U.S. and U.S.A. in particular.
-However, this depends much upon the house style of a particular writer or publisher.
-As some examples from American style guides, The Chicago Manual of Style (primarily for book and academic-journal publishing) deprecates the use of full points in acronyms, including U.S., while The Associated Press Stylebook (primarily for journalism) dispenses with full points in acronyms except for certain two-letter cases, including U.S., U.K., and U.N., but not EU.
+The punctuation is somewhat more often used in American English, most commonly with U.S. and U.S.A. in particular, depending upon the house style of a particular writer or publisher.
+As some examples from American style guides, The Chicago Manual of Style (primarily for book and academic-journal publishing) deprecates the use of full points in initialisms, including U.S., while The Associated Press Stylebook (primarily for journalism) dispenses with full points in initialisms, including acronyms, except for certain two-letter cases, including U.S., U.K. and U.N., but not EU.
+Acronyms, which can be pronounced as words, have tended to lose full stops even when they were formerly used; e.g., Queensland and Northern Territory Aerial Services became Q.A.N.T.A.S., then QANTAS, and ultimately Qantas.